Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Introduction

-Broadly speaking, a game maintains states of its environments \cite{Stanton2016,starke2019neural,Curtis2022}, renders them using a controllable camera, and evolves them according to user commands, actions of non-playable characters controlled by the game AI, and the game's logic.
-Our Learnable Game Engines follow this high-level structure highlighted in Fig.~\ref{fig:teaser}.
-Our synthesis model maintains a state for every object and agent included in the game and renders them in the image space using the compositional NeRF~\cite{mildenhall2020nerf} of~\cite{Menapace2022PlayableEnvironments} followed by a learnable enhancer for superior rendering quality.
-To model the logic of games and game AI that determine the evolution of the environment states, we introduce an animation model.
-Specifically, inspired by~\cite{han2022show}, we train a \emph{non-autoregressive} \emph{text-conditioned} diffusion model which leverages masked sequence modeling to enable the fine-grained conditioning capabilities on which the above-mentioned applications are based.
+Broadly speaking, a game maintains states of its environments \cite{Stanton2016,starke2019neural,Curtis2022}, renders them using a controllable camera, and evolves them according to user commands, actions of non-playable characters controlled by the game AI, and the game's dynamics.
+Our framework follows this high-level structure highlighted in Fig.~\ref{fig:teaser}.
+Our synthesis model maintains a state for every object and agent included in the game and renders them in the image space using the compositional NeRF of~\cite{Menapace2022PlayableEnvironments} followed by a learnable enhancer for superior rendering quality.
+To model the dynamics of games and game AI that determine the evolution of the environment states, we introduce an animation model.
+Specifically, inspired by~\cite{han2022show}, we train a \emph{non-autoregressive} \emph{text-conditioned} diffusion model which leverages masked sequence modeling to express the conditioning signals corresponding to a prompt.
 In particular, we show that using text labels describing actions happening in a game is instrumental in learning such capabilities.
-While certain prior work~\cite{Kim2020_GameGan,kim2021drivegan,menapace2021pvg,Menapace2022PlayableEnvironments} explored maintaining and rendering states of games, we are not aware of any generative method that attempts enabling fine-grained control, modeling sophisticated goal-driven game logic, and learning game AI to the extent explored in this paper.
+While certain prior work~\cite{Kim2020_GameGan,kim2021drivegan,menapace2021pvg,Menapace2022PlayableEnvironments} explored maintaining and rendering states of games, we are not aware of any generative method that attempts to enable precise control, modeling sophisticated goal-driven game dynamics, and learning game AI to the extent explored in this paper.

 The task of playing games and manipulating videos in the \emph{director's mode} has not been previously introduced in the literature.
 With this work, we attempt to introduce the task and set up a solid framework for future research.
-To do that, first and crucially, we collected two monocular video datasets.
+To do that, we collected two monocular video datasets.
 The first one is the Minecraft dataset containing 1.2 hours of videos, depicting a player moving in a complex environment.
-The second one is a large-scale real-world dataset with 15.5 hours of high-resolution professional tennis matches.
+The second is a large-scale real-world dataset with 15.5 hours of high-resolution professional tennis matches.
 For each frame in these datasets, we provide accurate camera calibration, 3D player poses, ball localization and, most importantly, diverse and rich text descriptions of the actions performed by each player in each frame.